Learn English from highly qualified, experienced instructors and enjoy U.S. culture in a safe, student-friendly environment.

 Our classes help you learn more than just language; they focus on the customs and skills needed to succeed in academic, professional, and social settings.

-If you would like information about attending the Intensive American Language Center at Washington State University, we will be happy to assist you.
+If you would like information about Academic English or the Bridge program at Washington State University, we will be happy to assist you.

-The IALC is accredited by the Commission on English Language Program Accreditation (CEA) and is a member of English USA.
+The Academic English program is accredited by the Commission on English Language Program Accreditation (CEA) and we are a member of English USA.

 Accreditation by CEA signifies that an English language program has met U.S. Department of Education standards and ensures that the faculty, curriculum, standards, and services will be of the highest quality.